 If you’re looking for advice, as most contractors are when they’re buying a home, forget it.
 You’re barking up the wrong tree with these guys.

-The problem is that the majority of rates advertised are not from "contractor-friendly" lenders.
-In fact, these rates may never even have existed for independent professionals!
+One problem is that the majority of rates advertised are not from “contractor-friendly” lenders.
+In fact, these rates may never even have existed, at least, not for independent professionals!

-More important for you: many lenders advertised don’t even deal with contractors direct!
+More important for you: many lenders whom affiliates advertise don’t even deal with contractors direct!